 Consider which aspects of your offering brought in the most sales.
 Analyse past sales data in your hotel restaurant ePOS.
 Was the bulk of your sales coming from your restaurant, or from room service?

-If your hotel restaurant was a prime source of revenue in the past, it may be a sound strategy to market your restaurant to local clientele, and create specialised deals and promos in your ePOS backend.
+If your hotel restaurant was a prime source of revenue in the past, it may be a sound strategy to optimise your outdoor space for al fresco dining and market your restaurant to local clientele.
+Create specialised deals and promos in your ePOS backend can help with this.

 Get into tourists’ heads

 Social media is a valuable tool for connecting with people across the world, but it can also be used to connect with local audiences as well, and let them know you exist.

 Now would be a time to engage with potential domestic clientele and get a feeling for what customers expect and what their pain points are.
 Use your presence on social media to gauge what guests are feeling, and start a dialogue about what they expect from hotels at this time.